janikdotzel/graphql-akka-http/README.md

 * `Main.java` -- contains the main method which bootstraps the application
 * `GraphQLServer.java` -- GraphQL API using Akka HTTP
 * `UserRegistry.java` -- the actor which handles the user requests
+* `GraphQLClient.java` -- a simple client to test the API

 ## Running the project